rememberSoftwares/gitfaas/README.md

 * Retry is deactivated (set to 0) so if the job fails it won't reboot.

-## Launching a function via the REST API
+## Launching a lambda via the REST API

 To start a job use the following routes: